 The 2020 audit followed earlier locals studies research.
 The 2004 research led to the publication of the Digital Practice Guidelines for public libraries (updated in 2011).
 This was followed by another audit in late 2013 and early 2014, undertaken by 116 of the 152 councils in NSW.
 Data from this audit is available for comparison with the 2020 results - NSW public libraries local studies audit data (Word 727KB)

-People are invited to email their comments about the results of this research to Ellen Forsyth.
+You are invited to email comments or questions about this research to Ellen Forsyth.